 If you have fair skin, you are probably very familiar with the soothing power of aloe vera on a nasty sunburn, but can you also use it to treat acne?
 Well, that’s a bit of a tricky question to answer.
 There’s a lot to consider when it comes to the possibility of using this succulent for acne.

-When we consider many of its natural healing properties and look back at how it has been used in medicine for centuries, it seems that aloe vera could absolutely help reduce acne.
+When we consider many of the plant’s natural healing properties, and look back at how it has been used in medicine for centuries, it seems that aloe vera could absolutely help reduce acne.
 However, acne needs more than just healing to go away completely, and even though it has been a popular remedy for a long time, the current research is inconclusive.

-How Aloe Vera for Acne is Supposed to Work
+How Aloe Vera for Acne Is Supposed To Work

-Why Aloe Vera is Still a Mystery
+Why Aloe Vera Is Still a Mystery